 An available fraction is worked out for each loss bundle.
 The available fraction limits the annual rate at which the bundle's losses may be recouped by the head company.
-However, for utilisation purposes, losses in one bundle may be subject to the available fraction for another loss bundle if certain conditions are satisfied (see Increasing the available fraction - value donor concession on page 17).

 Where losses are transferred for the first time, the available fraction is calculated like this: